Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Preliminary results

+holds. \end{lemma} The proof follows by a standard rescaling argument on each cell $Y^\e_{\kappa,s}$; see Appendix~\ref{AppC}.

-This completes the proof. \end{proof} We end this subsection by recalling a restriction operator needed for the the extension of the pressure and also for the construction of test functions, see \cite{tartar01} for the case where the size of the holes is proportional to their mutual distance and \cite{allaire91,allaire02} for general size of holes. \begin{lemma}[Restriction operator] There exist a linear operator
+We end this subsection by recalling a restriction operator needed for the extension of the pressure and also for the construction of test functions, see \cite{tartar01} for the case where the size of the holes is proportional to their mutual distance and \cite{allaire91,allaire02} for general size of holes. \begin{lemma}[Restriction operator] There exists a linear operator

 such that the following properties hold:

 \begin{enumerate}[label=(\roman*),leftmargin=1.2cm] \item There exists a constant $C>0$, independent of $\e$, such that